madicen/jj-tui/README.md

 ### 4. Pull Request Workflow
 - Create GitHub PRs from commits with bookmarks
-- View existing PRs with status
+- View existing PRs with status and descriptions
 - Update PRs by pushing new commits
 - Push from descendant commits (bookmark auto-moves)
+- Login to GitHub via browser (Device Flow) - no token copying needed

 ### 5. Ticket Integration (Jira & Codecks)
 - View assigned tickets from Jira or Codecks cards